-Badiah is also involved in an adult service learning project (refugee job training and mentorship) established between the ECDC/African Community Center in Denver, a refugee resettlement agency, and the Knoebel School of Hospitality Management at DU.
+Badiah is co-investigator in an adult service learning project (refugee job training and mentorship) established between the ECDC/African Community Center in Denver, a refugee resettlement agency, and the Knoebel School of Hospitality Management at DU.
 Her work examines refugee outcomes; specifically, she looks at whether participation in this program is associated with increased social connectedness, self-efficacy, and improved psychological well-being.For this longitudinal study, Badiah helped create instruments, received funding and translated these instruments into nine different African, Middle Eastern, and South-east Asian languages.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.